omardoma/NFAToDFA/README.md

 # NFAToDFA
-A Java Implementation of the computation automata with subset construction NFA to DFA algorithm.
+An object oriented Java implementation of the computation automata model with subset construction NFA to DFA algorithm.

 ## How to run?
 Open the project in IntelliJ Idea.